 - Coleslaw – not a sauerkraut lover?
 Try swapping it out for coleslaw instead.

 - Ketchup and relish – if it works for hot dogs, why not brats?
 Kids tend to love this option, especially the ketchup.
+Want something a bit out of the box?

 - Cheese sauce and onions – one of my favorite options at the aforementioned restaurant I absolutely love.
 Caramelized onions and a wonderful cheese sauce are the perfect combination for any beer brats.